Parra-Inc/homebrew-tap/README.md

-# Parra Homebrew Taps
+# Parra Homebrew Tap

-This repository hosts the taps for Parra's Homebrew formulae.
+This repository hosts the tap for Parra's Homebrew formulae.
 Currently this is limited to Parra's CLI.

 ## CLI Installation

-`brew install parra-inc/taps/parra-cli`
+`brew install parra-inc/tap/parra-cli`
 Or `brew tap parra-inc/tap` and then `brew install parra-cli`.

 ## Documentation